zhengtaoxiao/Single-Cell-Metabolic-Landscape/README.md

 ============
 Introduction
 ------------
-This pipeline is responsible for analyzing metabolic gene expression profiles using single-cell RNA sequencing data.
+This pipeline is responsible for analyzing metabolic gene expression profiles in the tumor microenvironment using single-cell RNA sequencing data.

 ![pipeline](pipeline.png "Schematic representation of single-cell RNA-seq data analysis")